SpineEventEngine/SpineEventEngine.github.io/_samples/README.md

 For this purpose, we integrate with the [`code_excerpter`](https://github.com/chalin/code_excerpter) and [`code_excerpt_updater`](https://github.com/chalin/code_excerpt_updater) tools.

-Since the tools are designed for Dart projects, the contents of `_examples` directory are shaped as a Dart project.
-All the actual code examples should be put under `_examples/examples` dir.
+Since the tools are designed for Dart projects, the contents of `_samples` directory are shaped as a Dart project.
+All the actual code examples should be put under `_samples/examples` dir.
 That dir is a Gradle project.
-When examples are updated, the Spine version in `_examples/examples/build.gradle` should be changed.
+When examples are updated, the Spine version in `_samples/examples/build.gradle` should be changed.
 Run `./gradlew clean build` to make sure that the examples are adequate.
 The project also defines tests which are run upon build.
 The tests verify the example code makes sense.